publiccodenet/bumperscripter/README.md

 6. Show a live badge PNG with animation (live badge is also user configurable)
 7. When the configured duration has passed save the last frame and exit script.

 You can time the above sequence to your liking in the `switch (timer)` section of the `void draw()` function.
 This function is called for every frame of the animation.
 You can also add new animations or Processing code to your liking.

 ## Contribute

-@TODO
+We would be delighted if you want to contribute.
+Take a look at [CONTRIBUTING](CONTRIBUTING.md) for details on how to do that.
+The [GOVERNANCE](GOVERNANCE.md) explains how decions are made in this repository.
+We require you to follow our [CODE OF CONDUCT](CODE_OF_CONDUCT.md) when contributing.

 ## License

 Music is composed by Felix Faassen (<https://www.lonebeard.com>) and is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license.

-The script is licensed <https://creativecommons.org/publicdomain/zero/1.0/>
+The script itself is licensed [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/).

 All other software and libraries have their respective license.

+While not required under the license, we would love to see examples of the bumpers you create with this script.
+Please [ping us on Twitter](https://twitter.com/publiccodenet) with a link to your livestreamed video.

 ## Resources